Canimals

-Canimals (portmanteau of "can" and "animal") (캐니멀, kaenimeol), also known as Canimals: We Can Do It!, is a live-action and animated television series by Voozclub Co., Ltd., BRB Internacional, Screen 21 and Aardman Animations.
+Canimals (portmanteau of "can" and "animal") (Korean: 캐니멀, kaenimeol), also known as Canimals: We Can Do It!, is a live-action/animated television series by Voozclub Co., Ltd., BRB Internacional, Screen 21, Cromosoma, Televisió de Catalunya and Aardman Animations.
 The main characters are Mimi, Ato, Uly, Fizzy, Nia, Oz, Pow, Toki, and Leon.
 Internationally, the series has aired in South Korea through CITV and worldwide through ITV Network.
+In November 2022, a third season was announced to be in development.

 Development

 The character's creation began in 2006.
-At the this time, the characters were visually different and lacked arms.
+At this time, the characters were visually different and lacked arms.

-Aardman, BRB International and VoozClub co-produced the show.

-The voice acting was done by Aardman, while the modeling, animation, and sound processing were handled by VoozClub and BRB International.
+The voice acting was done by Aardman, while the modeling, animation, and sound processing were handled by VoozClub, Cromosoma and BRB International.

 Licensing

 BRB International manages all the series' rights on the Iberian Peninsula.

-The series was picked up by Netflix in November 2015, and the entire series was available until June 2019 when it was pulled.
+Canimals was added to Netflix on 1 November 2015 before being removed on 15 June 2019.
+The series was streaming again in May 7, 2021.

-Canal+ managed the series rights In France where it aired on TéléTOON+.
+Canal+ managed the series rights in France where it aired on Télétoon+.